 - Should it not be possible to find a high enough quality application in any particular sector the National Commission may award more than one award in a sector of their choice

-- National Commission funding is seed funding for the project, i.e. the application demonstrates that the project has received, or will likely receive, part of its funding from other sources
+- National Commission funding should be seed funding for the project, i.e. the application should demonstrate that the project has received, or will likely receive, part of its funding from other sources

-- the application demonstrates a capacity for sustainable outcomes and impact beyond the project’s completion
+- the application should demonstrate a capacity for sustainable outcomes and impact beyond the project’s completion

-- the application demonstrates a benefit for Australia and/or the Pacific sub region, in particular, and the Asia-Pacific region more generally, and
+- the application should demonstrate a benefit for Australia and/or the Pacific sub region, in particular, and the Asia-Pacific region more generally, and

-- the project has not previously received funding from the National Commission or the Department of Foreign Affairs and Trade.
+- the project should not have previously received funding from the National Commission or the Department of Foreign Affairs and Trade.

 - The following list of activities may not be eligible for funding and the committee will consider them in light of the overall sustainability of the proposed activity and justification for inclusion put forward by the applying organisation: